hcpty/dum-e/README.md

 # Readme
-Dum-E is a Hypertext Bundler.
+Dum-E is a Web Bundler.